presidentbeef/brat/docs/file.md

 objlist: []
 ---

-File (currently) contains utility methods for manipulating files and directories.
+The file module contains utility methods for manipulating files and directories.
+For documentation of the file object, see [here](file_obj.html).

 ### make\_dir
 >make\_dir _path_